Dawes Act: Land loss

 the real aim [of allotment] was to get at the Indian lands and open them up to settlement.
 The provisions for the apparent benefit of the Indians are but the pretext to get at his lands and occupy them. ...
-If this were done in the name of Greed, it would be bad enough; but to do it in the name of Humanity ... is infinitely worse.
+If this were done in the name of greed, it would be bad enough; but to do it in the name of humanity ... is infinitely worse.

-In 1890, Dawes himself remarked about the incidence of Native Americans losing their land allotments to settlers: "I never knew a white man to get his foot on an Indian's land who ever took it off."
+In 1890, Dawes himself remarked about the incidence of Native Americans losing their land allotments to settlers: "I never knew a White man to get his foot on an Indian's land who ever took it off."
 The amount of land in native hands rapidly depleted from some 150 e6acre to 78 e6acre by 1900.
-The remainder of the land once allotted to appointed natives was declared surplus and sold to non-native settlers as well as railroad and other large corporations; other sections were converted into federal parks and military compounds.
-The concern shifted from encouraging private native landownership to satisfying the white settlers' demand for larger portions of land.
+The remainder of the land, once allotted to appointed natives, was declared surplus and sold to non-native settlers as well as railroad and other large corporations; other sections were converted into federal parks and military compounds.